 “Russia will protect the free will of the Syrian people, but will not decide their future.
 Alternatives to President Bashar al Assad do not exist today, and the problem of 40 million Kurds in the Middle East must be solved,” the source added.

 “Russia will force the US to act for the good of Syria and the entire Middle East.
 Previous years have proven cannot single-handedly command the world, and Washington will not risk a direct confrontation with Moscow in Syria,” the source concluded.

 Finally, Syria, the cradle of Christian, Muslim, and other ancient civilization will not be left alone.
 Catholic and orthodox leaders will meet to prevent the collapse of Syria, which represents the column of light, and Saint George is the slogan of the Russian air force.

-Posted by Nahed Al-Husaini on April 29, 2016, With 8443 Reads Filed under WarZone.
+Posted by Nahed Al-Husaini on April 29, 2016, With 8458 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.